wingersonMJ/Proteomics_Neural_Network_Ensemble/README.md

 model in CV (6 models per hyperparam combination), I just saved the model loss plots for the last CV fold.

-**Figure 6.** Training and validation loss plots for two models with different hyperparameter combinations.
-The first is a model trained for the full 300 epochs, but did not reach convergence.
+**Figure 6.** Training and validation loss plots for two examples of models in my grid search with different hyperparameter combinations.
-The second model had more aggressive gradient clipping and met early stopping criteria after ~75 epochs of training.
+The first is a model trained for the full 300 epochs that did not reach convergence.
+The second had more aggressive gradient clipping and met early stopping criteria after ~75 epochs of training.
 <img src="./grid_search_figs/loss_combo0.png" width=300>
 <img src="./grid_search_figs/loss_combo4.png" width=300>